libpfasst/LibPFASST/docs/source/sweepers.rst

 Under construction!

 LibPFASST contains several sweeper types for solving different types of equations.
-These are contained in ``src/sweepers/``.
+These are contained in ``src/`` with names that contain ``sweeper`` in the name.

 * exp:  Exponential integrator
 * imex:  Semi-implicit or IMEX integrator for equations with an implicit  and explicit splitting